lifeeric/fiverr-secret/README.md

 Find most interesting things on fiverr which enhance productivity.

-first of all you need to install the chrome extension as "Load unpacked":
+first of all you need to install the fiverr-secret directory to extension as "Load unpacked":

 ![image](./installation.gif)